-With former Arkansas Governor Mike Huckabee, Mississippi Gov. Haley Barbour, real estate tycoon Donald Trump and now Daniels out of the running, there is good news for the remaining contenders and an opening for others who have so far resisted jumping into the battle.
+With former Arkansas Governor Mike Huckabee as well as Mississippi Gov. Haley Barbour and real estate tycoon Donald Trump and now Daniels out of the running there is good news for the remaining contenders and an opening for others who haveso far resisted jumping into the battle.

-Daniels, in a middle-of-night email message to supporters, said his decision was prompted by family considerations.
-“In the end, I was able to resolve every competing consideration but one,” he wrote.
+Daniels, in a middle-of-night email message to supporters earlier this morning said his decision was prompted by family considerations.
+"In the end, I was able to resolve every competing consideration but one,” he wrote.
 “The interests and wishes of my family, is the most important consideration of all.
-If I have disappointed you, I will always be sorry.”
+If I have disappointed you, I will always be sorry."

-GOP strategist Mike Murphy said on NBC’s Meet the Press that Daniels would have been “a real heavyweight” had he entered the contest.
+GOP strategist Mike Murphy said on NBC’s Meet the Press said Daniels would have been “ a real heavy-weight” had he entered the contest.
 His departure sparked renewed speculation that some other Republican star may yet enter the race.
 Some GOP strategists still hope that former Florida Governor Jeb Bush might be enticed to enter the race, though there is concern that the “Bush” name still carries too much baggage in the wake of President George W. Bush’s high unfavorable numbers when he left the White House in 2009.

 New Jersey Governor Chris Christie, whose tough belt-tightening actions and faceoffs with public employee unions have thrust him into the national spotlight, will also come under increasing pressure to make a bid.
-He has said in at least one recent interview that he is not ready to be president, but some in the party are unlikely to be dissuaded from trying to twist his arm.
+GOP strategist He has said in at least one recent interview that he is not ready to be president, but some in the party are unlikely to be dissuaded from trying to twist his arm

 At the same time, Daniels’ decision is a temporary boost to the recently-announced candidacy of former Minnesota Governor Tim Pawlenty as well as to current front-runner, former Massachusetts Governor Mitt Romney, who is a sure-bet to run, though he is not yet an official candidate.
 Despite no formal declaration, Romney is raising a great deal of money, making appearances and leads recent polls measuring support for GOP candidates.

 Still Daniels’ decision is unquestionably a blow to Republicans who are concerned that the current field is not strong.
-By contrast, Daniels, governor of a Midwestern state that Obama carried in 2008 — the first Democrat to carry the state since Lyndon Johnson — was seen as best positioned politically to cut into the White House’s likely game plan for 2012 of building on its success in the heartland as in 2008.
+By contrast, Daniels, governor of a Midwestern state that Obama carried in 2008—the first Democrat to carry the state since Lyndon Johnson—was seen as best positioned politically to cut into the White House’s likely game plan for 2012 of building on its success in the heartland in 2008.

-House Budget Committee chairman Paul Ryan acknowledged the impact of Daniels’ decision on NBC’s “Meet the Press” today: “Quite frankly, yes, I am disappointed.
+House Budget Committee chairman Paul Ryan, signaled the impact of Daniels’ decision on NBC’s “Meet the Press” today: “Quite frankly, yes, I am disappointed.
 I think his candidacy would have been a great addition to this race, and I think it's unfortunate that he's not going to run.”

 “He is one of the great reform governors in this country.
 He's one of the hopes that you can get things fixed.
 His education reforms are remarkable.
 He's done a great job of bringing jobs to Indiana,” said Gingrich, who recently announced his candidacy.
 "He would have been a very formidable competitor.
 I really thought he would be in the front-runners from Day One if he'd decided to run."